-WHY DO I TRAVEL?There is a wicked bug that tends to bite curious minds.
-A single bite is strong enough to transform the victim’s mind and life forever.
-Yes, I’m talking about the (in)famous “travel bug” which causes the victim to feel an obsessive need to travel the world!
-The fever the bug causes is commonly called "Wanderlust".
-I sometimes sit back and wonder if this trip was real, and not the product of my overactive imagination.
-Everything is still so fresh in my memory that I often get caught up storytelling, wanting to include everything in my recaps, and all that comes out is something resembling a five-year-old explaining a wild dream they had.
-I needed to find a place to dump every experience in my head, in some cohesive order, so that everyone might experience the glory of Antarctica.
-I hope you enjoy the adventure as much as I did!
+I sometimes sit back and wonder if this trip was real and not the product of my overactive imagination.
+Everything is still so fresh in my memory that I often get caught up storytelling, wanting to include everything in my recaps, and all that comes out is something resembling a five-year-old explaining a wild dream.
+I needed to find a place to dump every experience in my head—in some semblance of cohesiveness—so everyone might experience the glory and allure of Antarctica.
+Enjoy the adventures.

 |